 Symptoms of gluten sensitivity

-Symptoms related to gluten sensitivity vary widely.
-Symptoms at infancy include failure to thrive, developmental delay, abdominal distention, and sometimes, severe malnutrition.
-Beyond childhood, gluten allergy can manifest as gastrointestinal problems such as diarrhea, constipation, stomatitis, bloating, belching and other symptoms such as fatigue, joint pain, dyspepsia, anemia, weight loss, and depression.
+Beyond childhood, a gluten allergy can manifest as gastrointestinal problems such as diarrhea, constipation, gastritis, bloating, belching, as well as other symptoms such as fatigue, joint pain, dyspepsia, anemia, weight loss, and depression.

-Celiac disease is also known as gluten-sensitive enteropathy and is an autoimmune inflammatory disease affecting the small intestine.
-Studies show that about 1 in 250 people in the US suffer from CD.
+CD, which is also known as gluten-sensitive enteropathy, is an autoimmune inflammatory disease affecting the small intestine.
+Studies have shown that about 1 in every 250 people in the US suffers from CD.
 A diet free of gluten has been shown to reverse most of the effects of this disease.
 Patients are serologically tested for antibodies against transglutaminase, endomysium, and gliadin.

-‘Silent’ CD with very few or no symptoms is also common.
+‘Silent’ CD, which is associated with very few or no symptoms, is also a common health condition.
 Many patients who were identified as having CD in seroprevalence studies did not show any symptoms of the disease.
-However, asymptomatic patients are at equal risk of for complications related to celiac disease.
-Therefore, people with a family history of gluten-sensitive enteropathy are at a genetic risk for CD and need to be tested.
+However, asymptomatic patients are at equal risk of complications related to CD, Therefore, people with a family history of gluten-sensitive enteropathy are at a greater genetic risk of CD and therefore need to be tested.

-Timely diagnosis and treatment of CD is crucial to prevent grave consequences such as osteoporosis and even cancer.
-CD is almost always associated with anemia.
-About 50% of patients with gluten-sensitive enteropathy are found to be anemic.
-Iron malabsorption is very common in people with CD as iron is normally absorbed in the proximal small intestine.
-Folate and vitamin B12 deficiency can also be present, but are less common.
+The timely diagnosis and treatment of CD are crucial to prevent grave consequences of the condition such as osteoporosis and even cancer.
+CD is almost always associated with anemia; in fact, approxiamtely 50% of patients with CD are found to be anemic.
+Iron malabsorption is very common in people with CD, as iron is normally absorbed in the proximal small intestine.
+Folate and vitamin B12 deficiency can also be present but are less common.

-Dermatitis herpetiformis affects less than 10 percent of adults with CD.
-It is a skin condition which is often misdiagnosed as nonspecific dermatitis or atypical psoriasis.
+Dermatitis herpetiformis, which affects less than 10% of adults with CD, is a skin condition that is often misdiagnosed as nonspecific dermatitis or atypical psoriasis.
 Dermatitis herpetiformis causes intensely pruritic rashes and is typically seen in the back, elbows, and knees.
-Lesions look similar to those of herpes simplex and therefore the name “herpetiformis”.
-Skin biopsy is the common diagnostic tool used to detect dermatitis herpetiformis.
+Moreover, the lesions appear similar to those of herpes simplex, which is why the name “herpetiformis” has been used to describe this specific condition.
+A skin biopsy is the common diagnostic tool used to detect dermatitis herpetiformis.

-Non celiac gluten sensitivity (NCGS) is a disorder with intestinal and extra-intestinal symptoms following gluten ingestion in people with no CD or wheat allergy.
-Studies show that NCGS is usually associated with neuropsychiatric disorders such as autism and schizophrenia.
-About 18 million Americans have been estimated to have non-celiac gluten sensitivity.
-Due to lack of biomarkers for clinical studies, NCGS is still not fully differentiated from other disorders related to gluten intolerance.
+Studies have shown that NCGS is usually associated with neuropsychiatric disorders such as autism and schizophrenia.
+About 18 million Americans are estimated to have NCGS.
+Due to the lack of biomarkers available for clinical studies, NCGS is still not fully differentiated from other disorders related to gluten intolerance.

-People on a gluten-free diet can still eat healthily by having normal amounts of vegetables, fruits, meats, fish, nuts, and beans.
-They can also switch to a range of alternatives such as amaranth, buckwheat, cornstarch, pea flour, millets, potato flour, and soy flour.
-However, all these grains are often grown and milled in nearby areas and are at high risk of cross-contact.
+People on a gluten-free diet can still eat healthily by eating normal amounts of vegetables, fruits, meats, fish, nuts, and beans.
+Moreover, these individuals can also switch to a wide range of alternative products such as amaranth, buckwheat, cornstarch, pea flour, millets, potato flour, and soy flour.
+However, each of these grains is often grown and milled in nearby areas and is therefore at a high risk of cross-contact.
 Even minute amounts can be dangerous to the small intestine of people with a high degree of gluten allergy.

-Although oats do not contain gluten in its natural form, there can be traces of gluten in commercially available oats due to cross contact.
-Therefore gluten-sensitive people should apply caution before using oats.
+Although oats do not contain gluten in their natural form, there can be traces of gluten in commercially available oats due to cross-contamination.
+Therefore gluten-sensitive people should apply caution before ingesting oats.